python-project-tinkerhub/project-python/README.md

 ## How it Works ?

 ### For users:
-  1. For using the web application you must have a twitter account
+  1. For using the web application you must have a twitter account.
-  1. You can create an account through the provided link, where you will be giving your name, email id, twitter id etc.
+  1. You can create an account through the provided link, where you must enter your name, email id, twitter id etc.
-  2. Then you must login from the index page using username and password which was created initially.
+  2. Then you must login using username and password which was created initially.
 This will take you to dashboard.
   3. Here you will be provided with a bot name.
 The thing you should do is just mention this bot name in your tweets which must be saved.
-  4. After giving all your tweets you can click the 'pull tweet list' button which is provided in the dashboard.
+  4. After giving all your tweets you can click the 'download' button in the dashboard.
-  5. That's all now you will receive all your tweets as a text file.
+  5. Then the browser will download a text file 'mentions.txt' which contains all the mentions along with its timestamp.

 ### For Developers:
   1. The program tracks the tweets of user by using Twitter API and Tweepy.
 You should have a Twitter Developer account to access the API.